-The second thing is now associated with the travel expenses.
-We receive some questions daily with the same objective which is ‘Cost of the Everest Base Camp Trek’.
-Thus we are trying to include most of the concerns received by the travellers.
-The most frequent question we receive is “How much does it cost to trek to Everest Base Camp?“
+The answer to the second is broad and ranges according to the duration of the trek and number of participants in the group.
+We receive some questions daily with the same topic which is ‘Cost of the Everest Base Camp Trek’.
+Thus we are trying to include most of the concerns received by our travellers.
+The most frequent question we receive is “How much does it cost to trek to Everest Base Camp?”

-We have listed a group of factors related to the Everest Base Camp trek cost.
+We have listed a group of factors related to the Everest Base Camp Trek Cost.
 It is really important to have some prior ideas on the price of the trip so that it gives some space to plan a budget and move forward.
+The prices are available both in USD and Nepalese Rupees to the best of our knowledge and information.

 Here we are trying to list the factors which are responsible to form a general price of your most awaited trip of life: